 Interview: Les Others

-From a chance encounter in our London store we were introduced to Les Others, a forward-thinking French magazine on a mission to redefine adventure in the outdoors.
-The team produce a thoughtfully compiled, bi-annual publication and they also have one of the best looking Instagram accounts going!
-We managed to grab five minutes with the founders, Baptiste and Solene to chat about the history of Les Others and their big plans for 2020:
+From a chance encounter in our London store we were introduced to Les Others, a forward-thinking French magazine, all about the adventure of modern outdoorism.
+The team produce a thoughtfully compiled, bi annual publication and they also have one of the best looking Instagram accounts going!
+We managed to grab five minutes with them to chat about history of Les Others and their big plans for 2020:

 Can you tell us a little bit more about Les Others and who you are?
 You’re now on your tenth edition but probably new to most people in the UK, us included until you dropped into our Coal Drops Yard store with one of the best-looking outdoor mags we’d seen.

 Thanks guys!
 I remember dropping the mag off a year ago right after you opened.
 At that time, I was still living in London.
 (Love what you guys are doing by the way, you need to open a store in Paris.)
 To answer your question though, we are a small crew of French outdoor enthusiasts who wanted to build a platform for outdoor fans.
 Our aim is to reconnect people with nature by redefining the notion of adventure: to make it more accessible, more creative and more sustainable.
 There are a bunch of great performance-oriented and specialised outdoor publications in France but nothing that covers the whole outdoor lifestyle spectrum, this is the white space we took up 6 years ago.
 We are now a team of six at the office on a daily basis but working with hundreds of contributors who are part of our community of content creators.
 We call it the « fresh air club ».